EKS Default Namespace Deletion Incident Response Guide

 Networking and Load Balancing Components

-Components managed as EKS Add-ons (CoreDNS, kube-proxy, VPC CNI, EBS CSI Driver) can be recovered by reinstalling the Add-on from AWS console or CLI.
+Components managed as EKS Add-ons (CoreDNS, kube-proxy, VPC CNI, EBS CSI Driver) can be recovered by reinstalling the Add-on through the AWS Console or CLI.

 # Check EKS Add-on status